Dagalon/PyStochasticVolatility/README.md

 ### Examples
  Here the reader can find the numerical experiments performed for each chapter of the book.

 ### FractionalBrownian
 Tools for sampling the fractional brownian motion and the truncated fractional brownian.

 ### Instruments
 In this module, the reader can find the different instruments that we have used in the book.
 These instruments are independent of the model, for this reason, we cause the same instrument for different MC engines.

 ### MCPricers
 The different MC pricers that any MC engine can use.

 ### Solvers
 We have included a one dimensional PDE solver.
 Under the local volatility model, this numerical is so stable and fast.
 The user can use generic boundary conditions and solver the PDE using explicit, implicit, or theta scheme.

 ### Tools
 This module contains generic functionalities (random number generator, numba functions, ...) that are used in several parts of the library.

 ### VolatilitySurface
 The term struct for building volatility surface.
-We have implemented SVi and SABR.
+We have implemented SVI and SABR.